Here at Offham we aim to make home learning fun, challenging, relevant and include an element of pupil (and parental) choice.

 Each child has been issued with a brand new shiny home learning book in which to complete their homework and keep it all safe.
 These books have a combination of lined and squared paper to help children make appropriate presentation choices.

 Home learning will be collected in by your teacher each week on a Wednesday.
 Teachers will then mark your home learning before sending the books home again on a Friday.
-There will be a chance to win house points for homework each week and also a ‘most impressive home learning of the week’ award.
-This won’t necessarily be awarded for the flashiest piece of home learning, but could be for the child who challenges themselves with the content the most fully.
+There will be a chance to win house points for homework each week and also a ‘home learning of the week’ award.
+This won’t necessarily be awarded for the flashiest piece of home learning but could be for the child who challenges themselves with the content the most fully.